aptible/supercronic/README.md

 #### func NextTime(cronLine string, fromTime time.Time) time.Time

 Given a time stamp `fromTime`, return the closest following time stamp which matches the cron expression string `cronLine`.
+The `time.Location` of the returned time stamp is the same as `fromTime`.

 #### func NextTimeN(cronLine string, fromTime time.Time, n int) []time.Time

 Given a time stamp `fromTime`, return a slice of `n` closest following time stamps which match the cron expression string `cronLine`.
 The time stamps in the returned slice are in chronological ascending order.
+The `time.Location` of the returned time stamps is the same as `fromTime`.

 Example: